jerrying123/STEM-EdTools/README.md

 1. **Start with Sampling Biases Tool** if you're new to machine learning and data science
 2. **Progress to RLEd** once you understand basic ML concepts and bias awareness
 3. **Try ML Context Capture Tool** to see AI in action with real-world applications
+4. **Explore GenAI Tool** to understand generative AI and creative applications
-4. **Experiment freely** - each tool is designed for learning through exploration
+5. **Experiment freely** - each tool is designed for learning through exploration

 ### For Educators
 1. **Use Sampling Biases Tool** to demonstrate data bias, selection bias, and sampling bias concepts
 2. **Use RLEd** to teach reinforcement learning algorithms and concepts
 3. **Use ML Context Capture Tool** to show practical AI applications and computer vision
+4. **Use GenAI Tool** to demonstrate generative AI capabilities and creative applications
-4. **Customize parameters** to create specific learning scenarios
+5. **Customize parameters** to create specific learning scenarios
-5. **Compare algorithms** to show different approaches to the same problem
+6. **Compare algorithms** to show different approaches to the same problem

 ### For Researchers
 1. **Benchmark algorithms** using RLEd's comparison features
 2. **Test bias hypotheses** about data composition effects with the sampling biases tool
 3. **Demonstrate AI capabilities** using the ML context capture tool
+4. **Explore generative models** using the GenAI tool for creative AI research
-4. **Extend tools** for specific research needs
+5. **Extend tools** for specific research needs

 ## Educational Pathways